-The recommendations, measures, and initiatives outlined on the pages that follow are influenced by or are a direct result of conversations, participation, suggestions, and input from Vision 2040 participants.
+The recommendations, measures, and initiatives outlined below were influenced by or were a direct result of conversations, participation, suggestions, and input from Vision 2040 participants.
 There will be many changes over the next 20 years—some within the Territory and some in the broader global economic context that will influence the Territory.
-These must be factored into any implementation strategy as progress is tracked.
+These changes must be factored into any implementation strategy as progress is tracked.
 It is also expected that there will be added components of Vision 2040 in the months and years to follow.
-For additional details on initiatives and implementation, please see Volume 6 of the Vision 2040 plan found here.
+For additional details on initiatives and implementation, please see Volume 6 of the Vision 2040 plan.

-The USVI must modernize its infrastructure to grow the economy and be competitive in the Caribbean marketplace and the global economy.
+The U.S. Virgin Islands (USVI) must modernize its infrastructure to grow the economy and be competitive in both the Caribbean marketplace and global economy.
 This includes having extremely efficient and effective communications systems, reliable energy, roads, ports, airports, attainable housing, efficient and environmentally friendly water and sewer systems, desirable sites and buildings, among other physical requisites.

-Vision 2040 calls on the VIPA, DPW, WAPA, and other agencies with public facility and infrastructure responsibilities to adapt current and long-term plans to align with and advance the goals and objectives of Vision 2040.
+Vision 2040 calls on the Virgin Islands Port Authority, Department of Public Works, Virgin Islands Water and Power Authority (WAPA), and other agencies with public facility and infrastructure responsibilities to adapt current and long-term plans to align with and advance the goals and objectives of Vision 2040.

 Two key infrastructure needs relating most directly to economic development which require immediate attention are outlined below: energy and development of land for industry growth.

 1.1 Develop clean energy venture capital linkages to grow industry base.

 1.2 Increase alternative energy sources to 5% by 2025, 25% by 2030, 50% by 2035, and 75% by 2040.